 The impact of particles such as raindrops and hailstones on the leading edge of wind turbine blades causes progressive material damage.
 This may lead to a loss of material from the solid surface.
-The resulting surface roughness reduces the aerodynamic performance of the wind turbines significantly.
-The impact on the annual energy production may range from 5% to 25%.
+The resulting damaged surface of the blade may reduce the aerodynamic performance of the wind turbines significantly, and subsequently, it reduces the annual energy production of the wind turbine.

-To maintain acceptable aerodynamic performance, wind turbine and wind farm owners need to repair blades several times during the lifetime of the project.
+To maintain acceptable aerodynamic performance, wind turbine and wind farm owners need to repair blades several times during the lifetime of the wind farm.
 This results in significant operation and maintenance costs and additional loss of energy production due to downtime.

 Harsh environmental conditions in combination with high blade tip speeds result in extremely large and intense impact forces between droplets and blade surface.
-The blade tip speed of modern offshore wind turbine can exceed up to 320 kilometres per hour.
-Under these conditions, the tip region of wind turbine blades perceives a seemingly harmless rainfall like a true hail of bullets!
+The blade tip speed of a modern offshore wind turbine can exceed up to 325 kilometres per hour (90 m/s).
+Under these conditions, the tip region of wind turbine blades perceives a seemingly harmless rainfall like a true hail of repeating impact of bullets!
 With the current trend of larger and larger blades with higher tip speeds, it is expected that damage will become even more severe.

-The main objective of WINDCORE is to develop wind turbine control strategies to limit the damage of the blades caused by colliding particles.
-More specifically, the project explores the strategy of controlling the rotor speed during the impact of rain droplets.
+In the WINDCORE project, we have developed wind turbine control strategies to limit the damage of the blades caused by rain droplet impact.
+More specifically, the project explored the strategy to control the rotor speed during a rain shower.

 Given the fact that wind turbine blades erosion occurs predominantly during bad weather, the idea is to reduce damage by lowering the rotor speed when it is raining or hailing heavily.
-In the end, even in the harshest offshore environments it is fortunate that these kind of severe damages happens only during a very small fraction of the turbine lifetime.
-Therefore, reducing the rotor speed during heavy rain will result in a significant extension of blade lifetime while only a small part of the electricity production is lost.
+In the end, even in the harshest offshore environments, it is fortunate that these kinds of severe damages happen only during a small fraction of the turbine lifetime.
+Therefore, reducing the rotor speed during a heavy rain will result in a significant extension of blade lifetime while only a small part of the electricity production is lost.

-The project will develop optimized rotor control strategies, based on reducing the rotor speed during (heavy) precipitations.
-In this way the lifetime of wind turbine blades will be significantly extended.
-Wind turbine manufacturers and wind farm operators may use this information to operate wind turbine rotors to make them live longer and less damaged.
+The project developed optimized rotor control strategies, based on reducing the rotor speed during heavy precipitations.
+In this way, the lifetime of wind turbine blades is significantly extended.
+Wind turbine manufacturers and wind farm operators may use this information to operate wind turbine rotors to make them live longer and become less damaged.

 Harald van der Mijle Meijer